yihui/yihui.org/content/en/2021-06-03-markdown-breath.md

 found a problem caused by the lack of blank lines ("look, your wisdom shined again").

+BTW, if you use the RStudio [Visual Markdown Editor](https://rstudio.github.io/visual-markdown-editing/), you will not run into this problem.
+The visual editor will guarantee that blank lines will be inserted where appropriate.

 ## An anecdote

 The first time when I read Shannon's post, I told her a story.
 At the [2019